2018 Challenge Cup final

 The 2018 Challenge Cup Final was the 117th cup-deciding game of the rugby league 2018 Challenge Cup Season.
 It was held at Wembley Stadium in London on 25 August 2018, kick off 15:00.
 The final was contested by Catalans Dragons and Warrington Wolves.
 The game saw Catalans Dragons beat Warrington Wolves by 20 points to 14 and saw the Dragons win the competition for the first time.

 Background

 This would be Catalans Dragons second appearance in a Challenge Cup Final having come runners-up to St Helens during the 2007 Challenge Cup Final.
-By contrast, this would be 18th cup final and the 5th of the Super League era, having most recently achieving a runners-up place in 2016, and winning the competition in 2009, 2010, and 2012.
+By contrast, this would be warrington's 18th cup final and the 5th of the Super League era, having most recently achieving a runners-up place in 2016, and winning the competition in 2009, 2010, and 2012.

 Route to the final

 Catalans Dragons

 Having played in the qualifiers during the 2017 Super League, Catalans Dragons entered in one round earlier than their finalist opponents.
 In the fifth round they drew eventual League 1 champions York City Knights who they beat 34–22.
 The sixth round saw them face a second League 1 team, Whitehaven who they thrashed 56 points to 10.
 The quarter finals saw the Dragons play Super League side Huddersfield Giants beating them 20 points to six.
 In the semi-finals, Catalans Dragons beat eventual Super League league leaders St Helens 53 points to 16 to reach the final.